 Mapping crop types and assessing their characteristics is critical for monitoring food production, enabling optimal use of the landscape, and contributing to agricultural policy.
 Remote sensing methods based on optical and/or microwave sensors have become an important means of extracting information related to crops.
 Optical data is related to the chemical properties of the vegetation, while radar data is related to vegetation structure and moisture.
 Radar can also image the Earth’s surface regardless of almost any type of weather condition.

-This webinar series is a collaboration between NASA ARSET, Agriculture and Agri-Food Canada (AAFC), European Space Agency (ESA), United Nations Office for Outer Space Affairs (UNOOSA), University of Sterling, Université Catholique de Louvain (UCLouvain), and the CEOS Working Group on Capacity Building & Data Democracy (WGCapD).
+This webinar series was a collaboration between NASA ARSET, Agriculture and Agri-Food Canada (AAFC), European Space Agency (ESA), United Nations Office for Outer Space Affairs (UNOOSA), University of Sterling, Université Catholique de Louvain (UCLouvain), and the CEOS Working Group on Capacity Building & Data Democracy (WGCapD).

-This training will also be available in Spanish.
+This training was also available in Spanish.